 Also notice I advised them I’d share the post widely on social media as well as give them a backlink and picture.
 This creates extra incentive for them to contribute.

 Also be aware that if you copy and paste directly from email into WordPress that you might be pasting in some annoying formatting code.
-Gmail for instance includes ‘<div>’ codes which interfere with spacing.
+Gmail, for instance, includes ‘<div>’ codes which interfere with spacing.
 I found that I could remove the formatting by pasting into Word first, then into WordPress.
-Check afterwards by viewing in ‘Text’ mode.
+Check afterward by viewing in ‘Text’ mode.

 Writing an Introduction